SEPTEMBER 24-TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 43:14- 45:10; EPHESIANS 3:1-21; PSALM 68:1-18; PROVERBS 24:1-2

 Here is a prayer video from Prayercast concerning Oman.
 Pray with our brothers and sisters.

 PRAYER: You are our heavenly Father.
 We hallow Your Name, for You alone are God.
 We praise You for Your vast wisdom and the ever-surpassing dimensions of Your love.
 Arise, O Lord, and fill us with the Holy Spirit that we would be able to manifest Your love.
 Forgive us for regarding any other person, place, thing, or desired goal as more deserving of our devotion.
-We choose to seek first Your kingdom and Your righteousness.
+We choose to seek first Your kingdom and Your righteousness, turning from all idols.
 In Jesus’ Name.
 Amen.